GildedPleb/hab-guide/src/pages/why.md

 expect persistent connections to any random Bitcoin node, the design and incentives in Bitcoin as a whole ensure many nodes will always be available.
 Stated differently, though individual nodes may crash, not all the nodes worldwide crash all at the same time.
-Because downtime will generally be a shorter interval than uninterrupted uptime for the average node, and because the incentives and consensus mechanisms in Bitcoin cause node running to be of importance, Bitcoin, at large, remains reachable:
+Because the average node downtime will generally be a shorter interval than uninterrupted uptime for the same node, and because the incentives and consensus mechanisms in Bitcoin cause node running to be of importance, Bitcoin, at large, remains reachable:

-> "Nodes can leave and rejoin the network at will" - Satoshi, Bitcoin White
+> "Nodes can leave and rejoin the network at will"
+>
-> Paper
+> — Satoshi, Bitcoin White Paper

 Bitcoin uptime, as a whole, [is outstanding](https://bitcoinuptime.org/), but the low marks for the average node persist, for the average node does not have